RezLife/rezlife/README.md

 ### Linux

-##### 1. Linuxbrew
+##### 1. Linuxbrew (optional)
-Linux is a package installer that makes installing packages easier in Linux, an extension of Homebrew for MacOS.
+Linux has some great native package managers like `apt` and `yum`.
+If you're coming from the Mac world and are more comfortable with Homebrew, you could use Linuxbrew (an extension of Homebrew for MacOS) instead of the native Linux package managers.

 Install it [here](http://linuxbrew.sh/).